Bira/octopus-carnival/_posts/2018-07-27-done-with-kickstarter.md

 card unblocked and that transaction completed, I'm finally an official backer of the [Hall of Judgment campaign][1] and have the preview PDF on hand.

-Now, the thing with all the blocked card was a first for me[^1], but the rest has been pretty much par of the course every single time I backed a KS project.
+Now, the thing with all the blocked cards was a first for me[^1], but the rest has been pretty much par of the course every single time I backed a KS project.
 It seems like either my bank (Banco do Brasil) or VISA _really_ hate the way KS charges Brazilian cards.
 It always gets flagged as a security